-"We don't see where the at large vote is helping any at all,"

-Lewis also said they will still push for council members to be elected with a plurality vote and not a majority vote as it is now.
+"We don't see where the at large vote is helping any at all," Lewis said elected with a plurality vote and not a majority vote as it is now.
 "We still feel the same way, that plurality elections will be better than a run-off," Gordon said.